Para-abelian varieties and Albanese maps

 Recall that \emph{exactness} means that for each $T=\Spec(R)$, the sequence of groups $0\ra N(R)\ra E(R)\ra A(R)$ is exact, and for each $a\in A(R)$ there is an fppf extension $R\subset R'$ such that the base-change $a'$ is in the image of $E(R')\ra A(R')$.

 For any commutative group scheme $G$, we can consider the resulting abelian sheaves $\uExt^i(G,\GG_m)$ on the category $(\Aff/k)$ of affine schemes, endowed with the fppf topology.
-These are defined with injective resolutions of $\GG_m$, but can also be seen as sheafification of the presheaf that assigns to each ring $R$ the groups $\Ext^i(G_R,\GG_{m,R})$.
+These are defined with injective resolutions of $\GG_m$, but can also be seen as sheafifications of the presheaves that assign to each ring $R$ the groups $\Ext^i(G_R,\GG_{m,R})$.
 Its elements can also be interpreted as equivalence classes of Yoneda extensions, formed with sheaves of abelian groups.
 Note that the $\uExt^i(G,\GG_m)$ may or may not be representable by group schemes.
 Let us recall the following facts:

 \begin{proposition} \mylabel{zero sheaves} We have $\uExt^1(N,\GG_m)=0$.
 Moreover, $\uHom(A,H)=0$ for any affine group scheme $H$. \end{proposition}